TheDreamer/beastie-work/patches/README.md

 	I decide it time to give up and just use `graphics/jpeg` everywhere except with `net/tigervnc`....

 	Maybe I'll submit a PR that the *pkg-descr*, is now wrong.

+graphics/shotwell

+	Finally, there was this port that broke after the update to `www/webkit-gtk3`.
+Which was the last that I expected to run into.
+But, was a little bit more complicated to resolve.
+In that, the OPENMP option has code compiled with gcc that links against libc++ which was a dependency of `www/webkit-gtk3` prior to its switch to being compiled with `USES= compiler:c++11-lib`.

+	This does bring in to question whether using `compiler:c++11-lib` is limited to FreeBSD releases less than 10, but I come up with something that maintains the separation.
+Though a quick glance at freshports, seems to say that `www/webkit-gtk3` was the primary consumer of `devel/libc++`.  "libc++" being a c++11-lib for use with prior gcc compilers.
+Where *USES* of `compiler:openmp` had done *USE_GCC* part of this, and a *USES* of `compiler:gcc-c++11-lib` would take this futher with a *LIB_DEPENDS* for 'libc++s.o' but make changes to other environment variables that differed from what was needed in this port.
+So, opted to only switch to *USES* of `compiler:openmp` and insert a *LIB_DEPENDS* for the pre-existing *LDFLAGS* mod.

+	PR: 196707

 irc/irssi